Ranger-4297/YAGPDB-ccs/Economy/Readme.md

 > # :warning: **Migrating from V6.6 to V7**

-If you attempt to migrate from V6.6 to V7 you will encounter several issues.
-V7 introduces a reworked balance system.
-This new system is a **breaking change**.
-Please be warned that there is no quick way to migrate data AS-OF-YET.
+V7 comes with a change in how per-user values are stored.
+Please use the [transfer command](transfer.cc.go) to migrate *your own* data to the new system.
+It will take time before other users have moved their data over and this cannot be automated without bypassing limits.
+Please note that <b><i>ALL</i></b> commands will need updating, and I reccomend running the `set` command again to ensure all the new databases are initialized.

-# Economy CCs V6.6 and V7
+# Economy CCs V7
 Fully functional economy system for your server!
 These commands work perfectly on base YAGPDB.
 Meaning you don't have to worry about database limits.
 These commands are thoroughly tested before release and are ensured to keep working